-We and the Operating Partnership have historically had access to public equity and long term unsecured debt markets and access to secured debt and private equity from institutional investors at the property level.
+We have historically had access to private and public long term unsecured debt markets and access to secured debt and private equity from institutional investors at the property level.
+Simon also has historically had access to public equity markets.

-Our business model and status as a REIT requires us to regularly access the debt markets to raise funds for acquisition, development and redevelopment activity, and to refinance maturing debt.
+Our business model requires us to regularly access the debt markets to raise funds for acquisition, development and redevelopment activity, and to refinance maturing debt.
 We may also, from time to time, access the equity capital markets to accomplish our business objectives.
-We believe we have sufficient cash on hand and availability under the Credit Facility and the Supplemental Facility to address our debt maturities and capital needs through 2014.
+We believe we have sufficient cash on hand availability under the Credit Facility and the Supplemental Facility to address our debt maturities and capital needs through 2014.